KBlair231/TheCodeCowboysKB/README.md

 - **Mind Map Link:** https://miro.com/app/board/uXjVLuRwYso=/?share_link_id=202072063563
 - **Initial Architecture Diagram:** [Insert Link Here]

-## Meet the Team:
-We are The Code Cowboys, a rag-tag group of software engineers from Western Oregon University.

-Our crew consists of just three members:
-- Ben Roth
-- Kaleb Lindon
-- Kyle Blair

-Learn more about each of us [here](CONTRIBUTORS.md)

 ## Technologies Used:
 - **Visual Studio 2022**
 - **ASP.NET MVC Framework**